canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 - use _parts_ to define an app
 - build a snap
 - fix common build issues
-- upload a snap to the Snap Store.
+- upload a snap to the Snap Store

 ### What you'll need